 - Discuss anticipated start date, salary, job details, and next steps with candidate.
 Next steps include a background check and the onboarding process.

-- The start date must be 2-3 weeks out to allow time for the job offer to route through approvals, the candidate and department to complete steps in the portal, and a background check to be processed.
-Reference Payroll Calendar for Smart Onboarding Actions
+- The start date must be 2 weeks out to allow time for the job offer to route through approvals, the candidate and department to complete steps in the portal, and a background check to be processed.
+Reference Payroll Calendar for Onboarding Actions

 - Enter the Applicant Disposition Codes on the records of Routed and Interviewed applicants not selected.

-- Enter the OMNI job offer on the top candidate, attaching the endorsed Salary/Appointment Explanation Form, if required.
+- Enter the OMNI job offer, and attach the Salary Analysis and Salary/Appointment Explanation form if required.

-- Once the job offer is fully approved, the Recruiter will launch the Smart Onboarding Invitation to the candidate.
+- Your Recruiter will review the job offer, and once the job offer is fully approved, launch the Onboarding Invitation to the candidate.

 - The candidate and department will receive a notification.

-- The candidate should register and start the Smart Onboarding process as soon as possible.
+- The candidate should register and start the Onboarding process as soon as possible.
+(If there is an employee ID in the FSU Offer – Additional Info section, they’ll log in via the myFSU portal.)

 - The candidate and department will receive a notification.

-- The candidate should complete all of their Smart Onboarding steps in the portal and background check request with Accurate Background, Inc. (as well as fingerprinting if required of the position) in a timely manner.
+- The candidate should complete all their Onboarding steps in the portal and background check request in a timely manner.

 - The candidate cannot begin work until their background check has been approved.

-- If applicable, the department reviews and approves Smart Onboarding workflow at their level for (department representatives review via My Tasks; approvers via FSU On-boarding Approvals):
+- If applicable, the department reviews and approves Onboarding workflow for:

 - Outside Employment